How to Get Married in Switzerland as a Foreigner

 Documentation Requirements

-All of the above documents (except your passport and driver’s license) that are not in German need to be translated by a certified translator or a certified translation service in The UAE (Beglaubigte Übersetzung).
-Translayte is a language service provider that provides you with highly skilled German-certified translators who work to accurately convey the message of your documents.
-You can get German translations to or from a large variety of languages like English to German translations, Hindi to German translations, Italian to German translations, and vice versa.
-Moreover, your foreign documents must be legalised or bear an apostille stamp from the country of issuance to be valid in The UAE.
+All of the above documents that are not in an official Swiss language need to be translated by a certified translator or a certified translation service in Switzerland (Beglaubigte Übersetzung).
+Translayte is a language service provider that provides you with highly skilled certified translators who work to accurately convey the message of your documents.
+You can get Swiss translations to or from a large variety of languages like English to German translations, Hindi to German translations, Italian to German translations, and vice versa.
+Moreover, your foreign documents must be legalised or bear an apostille stamp from the country of issuance to be valid in Switzerland.

-So, we’ve looked at all we need to put in place before marrying in The UAE.
-Now, let’s simplify the entire process for you into a few steps.
+So, we’ve looked at all we need to put in place before marrying in Switzerland.
+Now, let’s simplify the entire process into a few steps.

 Get a Visa

-You need to apply for a visa to enter The UAE to get married if you are not an Arabian citizen or a citizen of an EU/EEA country.
+You need to apply for a visa to enter Switzerland to get married if you are not a Swiss citizen or a citizen of an EU/EEA country.
 You will need to apply for either the "Type C Visa" for short stays or a "Type D Visa" for longer stays, depending on the length of your stay and your specific circumstances.

-The Type C Schengen visa is for short stays in the Schengen area, including The UAE, up to 90 days within 180 days.
-If you plan to have your wedding and leave The UAE within 90 days, this is the appropriate visa.
-Applications are typically submitted through the Arabian embassy or consulate in your home country.
-You'll need to provide proof of your intention to marry, such as a letter from the Standesamt in The UAE, alongside other documents like proof of accommodation, return tickets, and financial means.
+The Type C Schengen visa is for short stays in the Schengen area, including Switzerland, up to 90 days within 180 days.
+If you plan to have your wedding and leave Switzerland within 90 days, this is the appropriate visa.
+Applications are typically submitted through the Swiss embassy or consulate in your home country.
+You'll need to provide proof of your intention to marry alongside other documents like proof of accommodation, return tickets, and financial means.

-The Type D National visa is for longer stays in The UAE exceeding 90 days but not exceeding six months.
-If your wedding preparations require you to stay in The UAE for more than 90 days, or if you plan to stay in The UAE immediately after your wedding, this visa might be more appropriate.
+The Type D National visa is for longer stays in Switzerland exceeding 90 days but not exceeding six months.
+If your wedding preparations require you to stay in Switzerland for more than 90 days, or if you plan to stay in Switzerland immediately after your wedding, this visa might be more appropriate.
 The application process is similar to the Visa C application process, but you'll need to provide additional documentation justifying the extended stay.
-This could include detailed wedding plans or evidence of your future spouse's residence in The UAE.
+This could include detailed wedding plans or evidence of your future spouse's residence in Switzerland.

 Submit a Marriage Application